Research

 Eco-evolutionary responses to global change

 Due to the ongoing impact of humans on the natural world, ecological communities are increasingly faced with new and shifting environmental conditions.
 Species can respond to these global changes ecologically, for example by altering when they emerge or reproduce, or evolutionarily, by adapting to new conditions.
-We’re interested in understanding the interactions between species’ ecological and evolutionary responses to global changes such as warming, invasive species and habitat fragmentation.
-We use experimental evolution in the lab and field as well as data synthesis to answer questions like:
+We’re interested in understanding the interactions between species’ ecological and evolutionary responses to global change, especially temperature change.
+We use experimental evolution and data synthesis to answer questions like:

 Are there general trends across taxa in how life history traits evolve in response to climate change?